USF-DNA-Knot-Math/EndmatchedLinkingTriples/README.md

 # End-matched Linking Triples
-This repository contains Mathematica code to compute the End-matched Linking triple measure for a given set of directed embedded piecewise-linear curves with endpoints.
+This repository contains Mathematica procedures to compute the End-matched Linking triple measure for a given set of directed embedded piecewise-linear curves with endpoints.

 ## Introduction
 The **EndmatchedLinkingTriples** takes as input an **ordered set** of sets of coordinates that describe **piecewise-linear, directed** curves with **endpoints** embedded in **3-space**.
 The output is a table of pairwise end-matched linking triples as described below: